East Woods School: Library

-Discovery summer program
+Camp East Woods summer program

-Discovery is a six-week summer program held on the East Woods School campus, offered to boys and girls between the ages of 3 and 12 years.
+Camp East Woods is a six-week summer program held on the East Woods School campus, offered to boys and girls between the ages of 3 and 12 years.
 The program is divided into four groups based on age and interests.
 Activities include sports and outdoor games, arts and crafts, jewelry-making, computer games, cooking, dance, theater, and chess.
 The Discovery summer program is well known in the area for its two huge slip-and-slides that run down a hill in the back of the school.
 Every child age five and up receives swimming instruction from certified lifeguards.

+Communities served

+The local communities the East Woods School serves include Oyster Bay, Oyster Bay Cove, East Norwich, Centerport, Cove Neck, Cold Spring Harbor, Locust Valley, Huntington, Glen Cove, Laurel Hollow, Brookville, Upper Brookville, Old Brookville, Syosset and Muttontown.